-The first time I saw LaNell, I was a 9-year-old sitting in church at First Baptist, El Dorado.
-Someone pointed out a college girl singing in the choir and said that she was Bubba’s girlfriend.
-I thought she was the most beautiful girl I had seen, and must surely be destined for a career as a movie star.
-I got to know LaNell Brillhart and every member of her family very quickly and loved being around all of them, especially her Dad.
+The first time I saw LaNell I was a 9-year-old sitting in church at First Baptist, El Dorado.
+Someone pointed out a college girl singing in the choir and said she was Bubba’s girlfriend.
+I thought she was the most beautiful girl I had seen and must surely be destined for a career as a movie star.
+I got to know LaNell Brillhart and every member of her family very quickly and loved being around all of them especially her Dad.
 He was a real character and could tell some of the funniest stories I had ever heard.
 His stories accentuated by LaNell’s infectious laughter would make for a fun Sunday afternoon.

-Their first child was born in 1954, during Bubba’s senior year and were we ever excited to welcome Lydia into the world!
+Their first child was born in 1954 during Bubba’s senior year and were we ever excited to welcome Lydia into the world!
 She was very special on several levels.
-First, she was named for our mother, who died of advanced breast cancer when I was an infant.
+First she was named for our mother, who died of advanced breast cancer when I was an infant.
 She was the first grandchild of the Berry Moore family, and she was my first niece.
-When Mom, Pop and I drove to Little Rock to see her on the 2nd day after her birth, it was discovered there was a rule at Baptist Hospital that one had to be 14 years old to visit the new-born nursery.
-Since I was only 13, I had to remain in the lobby while Mom and Pop got to see her.
-LaNell felt so sorry for me that despite her weakened state, she walked to the lobby to visit and thank me for coming.
-It was another month before I got to hold my new niece for the first time!
+When Mom, Pop and I drove to Little Rock to see her on her second day after birth, it was discovered there was a rule at Baptist Hospital which required one had to be fourteen years old to visit the new-born nursery.
+Since I was only thirteen I had to remain in the lobby while Mom and Pop got to see her.
+LaNell felt so sorry for me she walked to the lobby to visit and thank me for coming.
+It was another month before I got to hold my new niece for the first time.

-Upon completion of medical school, the family of 3 moved to Dallas where the young Dr. Moore began his internship at Parkland Memorial Hospital.
-I wasn’t able to visit them in Dallas because the distance from El Dorado was so great and Bubba’s work schedule was so unpredictable, I wouldn’t have been able to spend much time with him.
+Upon completion of medical school, the family of three moved to Dallas where the young Dr. Moore began his internship at Parkland Memorial Hospital.
+I wasn’t able to visit them in Dallas because the distance from El Dorado was so great and Bubba’s work schedule was so unpredictable.
+I wouldn’t have been able to spend much time with him had I made the trip.
 Their only son Andy was born in Dallas, and I could hardly wait to see him and begin showing him how to throw and catch a football and baseball like Bubba had taught me.

-Their first home was a very small 3 bedroom house on Melrose Street.
-The Harry Wadsworth and Dr. Charles Cyphers families lived on that street and with several other families combined, there were at least 15 children of all ages in that neighborhood.
-One had to be very careful trying to navigate his auto down Melrose Street, since there were always three or four children running in the street, chasing a bug, a butterfly, a fly ball or just plain running away from their parents!
+Their first home was a very small three bedroom house on Melrose Street.
+The Harry Wadsworth and Dr. Charles Cyphers families lived on the same street and with several other families combined there were at least fifteen children of all ages in the neighborhood.
+One had to be very careful trying to navigate his auto down Melrose Street, since there were always three or four children running in the street, chasing a bug, a butterfly, a fly ball or just plain running away from their parents.

-I was a student in college and medical school during those Melrose years, and when I came home during school breaks, Bubba and LaNell’s house was my favorite place to spend time apart from home.
+I was a student in college and medical school during those Melrose years, and when I came home during school breaks Bubba and LaNell’s house was my favorite place to spend time apart from home.
 Christmas was always a fun time for me as well as their kids.
-I always went to their home at 11 or 12 PM on Christmas eve to help Bubba assemble the myriad of toys for the kids.
-We usually had to hurry because all of them, especially Andy would awaken at 3 or 4 AM ready for Christmas to begin.
-I felt sorry for Bubba, because I could go home and sleep for 3 or 4 hours, but he was awake for the entire night and the next day.
-In addition to the Christmas excitement, he had a medical practice to manage and was getting continuous calls from patients who had some immediate needs.
+I always went to their home at 11 or 12 P.M. on Christmas eve to help Bubba assemble the myriad of toys for their kids.
+We usually had to hurry because all of them, especially Andy would awaken at 3 A.M. ready for Christmas to begin.
+I felt sorry for Bubba, because I could go home and sleep for three or four more hours, but he was awake for the entire night and the next day.
+In addition to the Christmas excitement he had a medical practice to manage and was getting continuous calls from patients who had some immediate needs.

-Lydia and her husband Joey Caraway live in Little Rock, and their kids who are now adults, will soon be starting their own families.
+Lydia and her husband Joey Caraway live in Little Rock, and their kids who are now adults will soon be starting their own families.
 The Caraway’s have been faithful members of Calvary Baptist Church.
 Andy and Ginger have remained in El Dorado and are active members at Immanuel Baptist Church.
 They each have grown children from previous marriages, and their children have the same loving hearts as their parents.
 Rachel and her husband, David Uth live in Orlando, Florida where they are active members of First Baptist Church.
-David happens to be the Senior Pastor of that wonderful, Spirit-led, megachurch.
-Their 3 children are adults and each is making a spiritual impact.
-Becky and her husband Tim Rogers live in Ooltewah, Tennessee, just outside Chattanooga.
-They moved there from El Dorado several years ago and along with their 2 daughters, are impacting that area through their witness for Christ.
+David happens to be the Senior Pastor of this wonderful, Spirit-led, megachurch.
+Their three children are adults and each is an active witness for the Lord Jesus.
+Becky and her husband Tim Rogers live in Ooltewah, Tennessee just outside Chattanooga.
+They moved there from El Dorado several years ago along with their two daughters and are impacting the area through their witness for Christ.